SpectrumIM/spectrum2/documentation/installation/gentoo.md

 This will tell portage to unmask the needed packages, all dependencies should be pulled in automatically, you can change the needed features by the USE-Flags provided.

+Alternatively, you might want to use the live ebuild to compile the latest master snapshot:

+	# emerge =net-im/spectrum:2.9999 --autounmask-write -a

+If you want to use the swift live ebuild, you have to install it from the 'swift-2.x' branch before emerging spectrum2:

+	# swift_LIVE_BRANCH="swift-2.x" emerge =net-im/swift-9999 --autounmask-write -a